aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to FODS in Android Applications or Online App" h2="Export WORDML to FODS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert WordML to FODS arises when you need to use the data stored in a WordML document in a spreadsheet.
+WordML is a markup language used to store documents in XML format, while FODS is a spreadsheet format used by OpenOffice and LibreOffice.
+Converting WordML to FODS allows you to access the data stored in the WordML document in a spreadsheet, making it easier to analyze and manipulate.

+<h2>How Aspose.Total Helps for WordML to FODS Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORDML to FODS conversion feature inside your android applications.
-Firstly, you can convert WORDML to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to FODS.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+With Aspose.Total, you can easily convert WordML to FODS.
+The process involves two steps: first, you can convert WordML to HTML using the feature-rich document manipulation and conversion API Aspose.Words for Android via Java.
+Then, you can use Aspose.Cells for Java to convert the HTML to FODS.
+This process is simple and efficient, and allows you to quickly and easily convert WordML to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}